cisagov/ScubaGoggles/baselines/Common Controls Minimum Viable Secure Configuration Baseline v0.1.md

 > Hardware Tokens OTP

-- Rationale
-  - Some agencies do not have capability for phishing-resistant MFA at this time, therefore an alternative is provided.
+- _Rationale:_ This is a stopgap security policy to help protect the organization if phishing-resistant MFA has not been enforced.
+This policy requires MFA enforcement, thus reducing single-form authentication risk.
+Additionally, this list excludes SMS and voice call, the weakest authentication methods, forcing users to use stronger MFA methods.
-- Last Modified: August 17, 2023
+- _Last modified:_ August 17, 2023
-- Notes
-  - ONLY to be enforced if Policy 1.1 is not possible for the agency.
-  - SMS or Voice as the MFA method SHALL NOT be used.
+- _Note:_ ONLY to be enforced if Policy 1.1 is not possible for the agency.
+SMS or Voice as the MFA method SHALL NOT be used.

 - MITRE ATT&CK TTP Mapping
   - [T1621: MFA Request Generation](https://attack.mitre.org/techniques/T1621/)